kenokim/RL_sac_tf2/README.md

 # Algorithm explanations
 I'll explain what I understood studying sac.
 * Soft actor critic is a model-free, off-policy algorithm.
 (Probably one of the simplest rl algorithms.)
-* It basically operates by iterating the following steps:
+* It operates by iterating the following steps:
 1. Update Q value function (the critic) : how much reward is expected as taking an action from a state.
 2. Update the policy (the actor) by matching the Kullback-Leibler divergence.
-Though it is astonishingly simple, it works great.
+Though it is simple, it works great.